saitaiky/notebook/docs/docs/aws/networking/route53.md

 :::cautionA record or CName for creating a custom domain to connect to a database with a custom domain in a Route53 private hosted zone?

-You should use **A record** directly to point the traffic to db.yourMainDomain.com instead of using **CNAME**, because it will cost an extra DNS lookup instead of routing to the DB IP address directly.
+You need use **A record** directly to point the traffic to db.yourMainDomain.com instead of using **CNAME**, because it will cost an extra DNS lookup instead of routing to the DB IP address directly.

 ![private-hosted-zone](/img/aws/networking/route53/private-hosted-zone.jpg)
 Credit: tutorialsdojo.com